Psychotherapy | Mindfulness | Self development

 As an experienced practitioner and instructor of Tai Chi, my approach to mindfulness along with my training in Dialectical Behavioral Therapy (DBT) can help you to overcome long standing destructive behaviors, and difficulties controlling and managing anger and other negative emotions.

 In recent times I gained experience working clinically with refugees from a wide range of ethnic groups.
-I have a lot of experience using interpreters and working virtually via zoom with clients as a result of Covid 19 lockdowns.
+I have a lot of experience using interpreters and working virtually via zoom with clients.

 - Registered Psychotherapist